SEO keyword strategy: A guide to success

 The final step in a keyword strategy is to put measurement systems in place.

-Make sure you set up or have access to Google Search Console or Google Analytics, as these tools will help you track keyword rankings and clicks.
+Make sure you set up or have access to Google Search Console or Google Analytics, as these tools will help you track key metrics such as keyword rankings and clicks.

 Frase customers can use Frase Analytics which provides invaluable insights such as quick-win opportunities and measuring traffic.